Progress monitoring and reporting are essential to construction project management.

 Digital maps can also filter what data is displayed – so you can compare documentation from one week to another.
-You can toggle on/off plans from different stages of the project for a context-rich view of how work progressed.
+You can toggle plans from different stages of the project on and off for a context-rich view of how work progressed.

 Displaying progress data on a map not only enables at-a-glance monitoring – it provides next-level visibility into the relationships among different project elements, allowing for more efficient coordination of crews, materials, and equipment.

 Construction Progress Reporting: The Past, Present, and Future

 As noted above, construction progress monitoring works in conjunction with progress reporting – the documentation of progress and sharing of that information with stakeholders.